prim011/CPP-Examples/README.md

 ## Getting in touch
 We would love to hear from you.
 If you fancy the code and would like to improve it feel free to raise a bug or get in contact with me, Francesco Fiaschi at *prim011@yahoo.com*

+[^1]: Comprared to previous versions published in this repository [see REL 2.0](./releases/tag/v2.0) a rearchitecture of the C++ code was necessary in order to provide modulaity and flexibility to the `HashFunctions()` abstract class.
+Now it has been possible to choose which HMAC to select right from the compilation stage with a simple define.